mouradof/instamint/sprintReview.md

-# Revue de Sprint

-## Informations de base

-- **Sprint :** 1
-- **Date de la revue :** 21/04
-- **Participants :** Haouili Yani
-- **Scrum Master :** *Nom du Scrum Master si applicable*

-## Objectifs du Sprint

-- Avoir une page de profil
-- Récupérer les données d'un utilisateur pour les afficher dans la page profil
-- Permettre la modification des données d'un utilisateur
-- Supprimer un utilisateur

-## Délivrables

-### Fonctionnalités terminées

-1. **Afficher la page profil**
-   - **Description :** Afficher la page profil avec les données d'un utilisateur random pour l'instant car la partie login token n'était pas à ma disposition
-2. **Modifier les données d'un utilisateur**
-   - **Description :** Avoir un formulaire d'édition et une API pour modifier les données d'un utilisateur
-3. **Suppression d'un utilisateur**
-   - **Description :** Permettre aux utilisateurs de supprimer leur compte

-### Fonctionnalités non terminées

-- **Validation de la suppression du compte via email**
-  - **Description :** Implementer la validation de la suppression du compte par email n'a pas été réalisée

-## Défis et blocages

-- **Défis :**
-  - Mettre les utilisateurs en dur car le login se fait en même temps que la section profil
-- **Blocages :**
-  - Incapacité de faire ma partie avec mon TOKEN

-## Retours et discussion

-- **Discussion générale sur les réalisations et les défis**
-  - Les participants discuteront des solutions potentielles aux blocages rencontrés, notamment en ce qui concerne l'authentification et la gestion des TOKEN.

-## Plan d'action

-- Résoudre les problèmes liés à l'authentification pour intégrer les TOKEN dans la prochaine phase du projet
-- Implémenter la validation de suppression de compte via email dans le prochain sprint
+# Sprint Review

+## Basic Information

+- **Sprint:** 1
+- **Review Date:** 04/21
+- **Participants:** Haouili Yani

+## Sprint Goals

+- Have a profile page
+- Retrieve a user's data to display on the profile page
+- Allow modification of a user's data
+- Delete a user

+## Deliverables

+### Completed Features

+1. **Display the Profile Page**
+   - **Description:** Display the profile page with data from a random user since the login token part was not available
+2. **Modify User Data**
+   - **Description:** Have an edit form and an API to modify a user's data
+3. **User Deletion**
+   - **Description:** Enable users to delete their accounts

+### Unfinished Features

+- **Account Deletion Verification via Email**
+  - **Description:** Implementation of account deletion verification via email was not completed

+## Challenges and Blockages

+- **Challenges:**
+  - Use hardcoded users because the login is done at the same time as the profile section
+- **Blockages:**
+  - Unable to perform my part with my TOKEN

+## Feedback and Discussion

+- **General Discussion on Achievements and Challenges**
+  - Participants will discuss potential solutions to the encountered blockages, particularly regarding authentication and TOKEN management.

+## Action Plan

+- Resolve authentication issues to integrate TOKENs in the next phase of the project
+- Implement account deletion verification via email in the next sprint

 ## Conclusion

-- Ce sprint a permis de mettre en place des fonctionnalités clés de la gestion de profil tout en identifiant des défis importants relatifs à l'intégration du système d'authentification.
-Les actions futures doivent cibler ces défis pour une meilleure cohérence du projet.
+- This sprint has established key functionalities for profile management while identifying significant challenges related to the integration of the authentication system.
+Future actions must target these challenges for improved project coherence.